omeka/Documentation/source/Reference/libraries/Omeka/Application/Resource/Router.rst

         :type $router: Zend_Controller_Router_Rewrite
         :param $router: The router

-    .. php:method:: addRedirectRouteForDefaultRoute($routeName, $uri, $params = array(), $router = null)
+    .. php:method:: _addHomepageRedirect($uri, $router)

-        Adds a redirect route for the default route and returns whether the route was successfully added
+        Adds a redirect route for the homepage.
-        If the current request matches the default route, then the flow will redirect to the
-        index action of the RedirectorController, where the page will be redirected to the absolute uri
-        We must use this Redirector proxy controller because a user may be redirecting to an admin page and it needs to reload the application from the admin context.
-Also, the Zend router and dispatcher
-        does not allow us to directly dispatch to an absolute uri.

-        :type $routeName: String
-        :param $routeName: The name of the new redirect route
+        A redirect is required to make a "homepage" that is an external URL, an admin URL, or a URL with a query string.

-        :type $uri: String
+        :type $uri: string
         :param $uri: The absolute uri to redirect to the default route to
-        :type $params: array
-        :param $params: The parameters for the redirect route.
         :type $router: Zend_Controller_Router_Rewrite
         :param $router: The router
-        :returns: boolean Returns true if the route was successfully added, else false.
+        :returns: boolean True if the route was successfully added, else false.

     .. php:method:: _leftTrim($s, $n)